Azure/carnegie-mop/README.md

   Your Model section.
   _For example: https://myTestStorageAccount.blob.core.windows.net/myTestContainer/myTestModel/_
 - **Version**: The version of your model.
 It should be unique for this model in MOP.
+- **Sample post data**: A valid iuput for model inference in original input contract.
+It should be a JSON string.
+  - For example: `{"data": "This is a test input."}`, `{"image_base64": "<BASE64>", image_name: "myImage.jpg"}`
+  - Please note that the input contract should be the same as the one in your model.

 - **Model Taxonomy**: All supported taxonomies of the model. **This setting cannot be changed after the model is created.**
 - **Taxonomy Mapping**: The mapping between the system-defined taxonomy and the model output. **This setting cannot be